softlayer/ember-cli-jsdoc/README.md

 [this styleguide](https://github.com/softlayer/ember-style-guide#comments).
     * This is because JSDoc does not yet currently fully support ES6 syntax nor does its conventions always reflect the architecture of an Ember application.
 * You may wish to add an entry in your `.gitignore` file for the `/docs` folder.
-* If you are using a Node version below 5.x.x you will want to change `plugins` entry in the *jsdoc.json* file to the following:
+* If you are using a Node version below 5.x.x you will want to change the `plugins` entry in the *jsdoc.json* file to the following:

 ```
 "plugins": [